prog4biol/pfb2019/README.md

 (~) 54% long_running_application &
 (~) 55%
 ```
 > The command will now run in the background until it is finished.
 If it has any output, the output will be printed to the terminal window.
-You may wish to redirect the output as described later.
+You may wish to capture the output in a file (called redirection).
+We'll describe this later.

 __Command-Line Editing__